zhyx12/CRCo/README.md

-This is implementation for the reviewed paper: Class Relationship Embedded Learning for Source-Free Unsupervised Domain Adaptation, paper ID: 979.
+This is implementation for the paper: Class Relationship Embedded Learning for Source-Free Unsupervised Domain Adaptation.

-**Note**: Since it is not convenient to download all files from this anonymous website, we zip them all into code.zip.
-You can download code.zip to view all these files locally.

 ## Project structure